-You can configure USB to Serial adapters that use a Prolific chipset to be redirected to remote desktops by the serial port redirection feature.
+You can configure USB to Serial adapters that use a Prolific chipset to be redirected to remote sessions by the serial port redirection feature.

-To ensure that data is transmitted properly on Prolific chipset adapters, you can enable a serial port redirection group policy setting in Active Directory or on an individual desktop virtual machine.
+To ensure that data is transmitted properly on Prolific chipset adapters, you can enable a serial port redirection group policy setting in Active Directory, or on an individual virtual machine desktop or RDS host.

 If you do not configure the group policy setting to resolve issues for Prolific chipset adapters, connected devices can transmit data but not receive data.

 You do not have to configure a policy setting or registry key on client systems.

 - Verify that the Serial Port Redirection setup option is installed on your virtual machine desktops or RDS hosts.
 The group policy settings have no effect if serial port redirection is not installed.
 For information about installing Horizon Agent, see the Setting Up Virtual Desktops in Horizon or Setting Up Published Desktops and Applications in Horizon document.

 - Verify that the Serial Port Redirection ADMX template file is added in Active Directory.